robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Secret type
 '''''''''''

 Robot Framework has a custom `robot.api.types.Secret <Secret_>`_ type that encapsulates values so that they are not shown in log files.
-If the `Secret` type is used as an argument type, only `Secret` objecs are accepted.
-The actual encapsulated value is available in the `value` attribute so keywords can access it easily:
+If the `Secret` type is used as an argument type, only `Secret` objects are accepted and trying to use, for example, literal strings fails.
+The encapsulated value is available in the `value` attribute so keywords can access it easily:

 .. sourcecode:: python